ensonal/Data-Structures-HW1/README.md

 # Data Structures Works

-It contains my practicies, homeworks and simple projects for Data Structures and Algorithm course.
+It contains my practices, homeworks and simple projects for Data Structures and Algorithm course.

 Java was used for all of them.